LLONSIT-glitch/wonder/README.md

 ```

 This means that something is wrong with the ROM's contents.
 Either the base files are incorrect due to a bad ROM, or some of the code is not matching.

-From now on you should be able to build the rom by running `make`.

-#### 6. Make and Build the ROM

-To start the extraction/build process, run the following command:

 # Extracting sprites
 To extract the main sprites of the game, use `make extract`.
 Please note that I haven't determined the correct palette for each sprite, so for now most of them will just look like "gray images".